 Growing Palm Trees in Pennsylvania

-Pennsylvania is too cold for palm trees.
-There is a small area in zone 7 that you can try to grow palm trees, but it is not going to be easy.
-With the high amount of snow each year, even cold hardiest palms will struggle.
+But, to put it simply, Pennsylvania is not a good place for palm trees.
+There’s a tiny area in zone 7 where you might try, but it won’t be easy.
+Because of all the snow we get every year, even the palm trees that can handle the cold won’t do well here.
 Here are some palm trees that can grow in zone 7:

 - European Fan Palm Tree – Zones 7b-11 (5 to 10 F)